Skip to content

 Method Name Type Required Meaning

 setRumAppId String Yes Set Rum AppId.
-Corresponds to setting the RUM appid, which enables the RUM collection function, how to get appid
+Corresponds to setting the RUM appid, which enables the RUM collection function.
+Get appid method

-setSamplingRate Float No Set the collection rate, range [0,1], 0 means no collection, 1 means full collection, default is 1.
-Scope is all View, Action, LongTask, Error data under the same session_id
+setSamplingRate Float No Set collection rate, value range [0,1], 0 means no collection, 1 means full collection, default value is 1.
+Scope is all View, Action, LongTask, Error data under the same session_id.

-setSessionErrorSampleRate Float No Set the error collection rate, when the session is not sampled by setSamplingRate, if an error occurs during the session, data from the 1 minute before the error can be collected, range [0,1], 0 means no collection, 1 means full collection, default is 0.
+setSessionErrorSampleRate Float No Set error collection rate.
+When a session is not sampled by setSamplingRate, if an error occurs during the session, data from 1 minute before the error can be collected.
+Value range [0,1], 0 means no collection, 1 means full collection, default value is 0.
 Scope is all View, Action, LongTask, Error data under the same session_id.
-Supported in ft-sdk 1.6.11 and above
+Supported in ft-sdk 1.6.11+

-setEnableTrackAppCrash Boolean No Whether to report App crash logs, default is false, enabling it will display error stack data in error analysis.
+setEnableTrackAppCrash Boolean No Whether to report App crash logs, defaults to false.
+When enabled, error stack data will be shown in error analysis.

 About converting obfuscated content in crash logs.